 But whether forced continuity in itself is a good or bad thing, or whether it's legal or illegal, is not the issue I want to focus on, either.

-There's plenty of debate going on right now discussing those issues, on blogs and forums, many of which are beyond the scope of what I want to tell you today.
+There's plenty of debate going on right now discussing those issues, many of which are beyond the scope of what I want to tell you today.

 I'm not a lawyer, and I certainly know that, legality aside, there's a question of whether or not it is ethical in the first place.
 (I do believe it can be done ethically and transparently so that it's a win-win for both sides.)